raspberrypilearning/grandpa-scarer/worksheet.md

 ![Box](images/Drawing.jpg)

 To make the box, we recommend lasercutting it out of 3mm plywood.
 The simplest way to do this is find a local makerspace/hackspace with a lasercutter and politely ask them if they can help.
 Many schools now also have small lasercutters so you may be able to ask your Design and Technology department if they can help.
+If all else fails, it may be possible to make the box out of tough cardboard.
-The required file ready to cut can be found here - [Box](https://github.com/raspberrypilearning/grandpa_scarer/blob/master/design-files/Box-design.pdf?raw=true)
-The settings required are as follows
+The required file ready to cut can be found - [Here](design-files/Box-design.pdf) The design is also available in a number of different formats which can be found - [Here](design-files/) The settings required are as follows
 - **Black** - Cut directly through
 - **Red** - Lower power to just score the wood.